 If you’re thinking of applying to Homerton – great!
-It’s a wonderful place, and (we’ll bring this statistic up until the end of time) we’re rated as the friendliest college by Friends Reunited.
+It’s a wonderful place, and (we’ll bring this statistic up until the end of time) we’ve been rated as the friendliest college by Friends Reunited.
 Before you apply, you’ll want to consider a few things…

 1. Getting the grades

 The standard Cambridge offer is currently A*AA for all subjects.
 If there’s a possibility of you achieving those grades, then it is entirely worth your time applying.

 2. Choosing your College